Table of Contents

 1. Entry Price Context: Florianópolis can offer lower entry prices than established international wellness destinations, but the comparison only matters when the project, location, contract and unit liquidity are comparable.

 2. Rental Scenario: Short-stay demand can be relevant in Florianópolis, especially in beach and lifestyle neighborhoods.
-Still, I would model rates, occupancy, seasonality, costs and condominium rules before discussing income.
+Model rates, occupancy, seasonality, costs and condominium rules to build the income scenario.

 3. Infrastructure Without Compromise: Unlike emerging wellness destinations like Tulum or Bali where infrastructure often lags development, Florianópolis already has reliable utilities, fiber internet, modern healthcare, international schools, and an international airport with daily flights to São Paulo, Rio, Buenos Aires, and Santiago.